microsounds/microsounds.github.io/.src/notes/dotfiles.md

 Outside of `git` worktrees, the path component will be mangled by [`path-shorthand`]({GIT_REMOTE}/atelier/raw/master/.local/lib/path-shorthand) and be truncated to the last `$PATH_WIDTH` characters _(default is 50)_ for improved usability.

 ## Termux for Android
-Single-user shell environment should work as expected on Termux without root access or changes to `$PREFIX/etc` with several caveats described below:
+Single-user shell environment should work as expected on Termux without root access or changes to `$PREFIX/etc` with several caveats described below.

-Post-install scripts make these adjustments statically for existing scripts.
+Post-install scripts make the following adjustments statically for existing scripts.

 ### Standard file descriptors
 Shell scripts on Android systems without root access have no access to standard file descriptors `/dev/std{in,out,err}`, use `/proc/self/fd/{0,1,2}` instead.